 Our pharmaceutical waste management collection systems are innovative and have been designed with safety in-mind.
 Our pharmaceutical sharps containers come with built-in security features to prevent interference and unauthorized access, and to ensure the safety of your healthcare facilities’ staff and patients.
 We’ve made a commitment to be different from our competition.

 We champion innovation, customer service and affordability for our clients.
-When you choose Daniels, you choose a company that:
+When you choose Daniels for medical waste managament, you choose a company that: